xiix0/scam/README.md

-You have a strong appeal for members of your own sex.
+You will always get the greatest recognition for the job you least like.